 The factors to consider include ambient temperature, operating media/chemicals and other fluids or materials present.

-For a standard cylinder, fundamental performance characteristics are often specified for an operating temperature range of -20°C to 80°C. However, if your application operates beyond this limit then it’s important to opt for a variant designed to cope with more challenging applications.
+For a standard cylinder, fundamental performance characteristics are often specified for an operating temperature range of -20°C to 80°C. However, if your application operates beyond this limit then it’s important to optimize for a variant designed to scope with more challenging applications.

-Our P1D-X, an ISO 15552 profile cylinder for high and low temperature applications with corrosion resistant body for harsh conditions, is one such cylinder.
+Our P1F, an ISO 15552 profile cylinder for high and low temperature applications with a corrosion-resistant body for harsh conditions, is one such cylinder.

 When operating in a potentially corrosive environment, you need to consider a final product selection specially designed for the challenge.
 In a dry and ‘non-aggressive’ environment, a cylinder with a chromium steel piston rod will normally suffice.